A Day at Hinesburg Nursery School...

 The children arrive with an adult and are helped to wash hands before choosing from a limited selection of activities including: working in journals, puzzles, games, quiet building and sensory activities.

 At around 9:15, everyone helps clean up our meeting area for circle time.
 This is the main teacher-directed portion of our day.
-Liz and Wendy lead children in music, movement, games, and addressing skills in language, mathematics, social studies, social skills, science and geography.
+The teachers lead children in music, movement, games, and addressing skills in language, mathematics, social studies, social skills, science and geography.
 There is a mix of seated activity and movement, and the games are designed to accommodate the broad spectrum of ages and stages within the group.

 During Explore Time, the whole room is open.
 There is usually an enrichment project related to the theme of study.
 This is a time when teachers are available to help children pursue their own interests, or dig deeper into the class theme.
 Children can be seen working and playing independently throughout the room in various interest areas.